Neonatal Intensive Care

 New NICU to open fall 2020

-The new 56-bed NICU, which is slated to open fall 2020, is being built on top of the current 5-floor Children’s Hospital.
+The new 56-bed NICU, which is slated to open fall 2020, is being built on top of the current 5-story Children’s Hospital.
 The NICU will occupy the entire 8th floor (top floor) and Labor and Delivery will move to the 7th floor.